 HS was involved in the data analysis and drafting of the manuscript.
-SS helped in the patient interaction and diagnosis and was involved in revising the manuscript critically.
-LT did the microbiological support and drafting of the manuscript.
-MA helped in the patient interaction and diagnosis and was involved in revising the manuscript critically.
-JB helped in the patient interaction and diagnosis, was involved in revising the manuscript critically and gave final approval of the version to be published.
+SS was involved in patient interaction, diagnosis and in revising the manuscript critically.
+LT helped in microbiological support and drafting of the manuscript.
+MA was involved in patient interaction, diagnosis and in revising the manuscript critically.
+JB was involved in patient interaction, diagnosis and in revising the manuscript critically and gave final approval of the version to be published.
 All authors read and approved the final manuscript.